 An initiative launched by Marguerite Casey Foundation on the one-year anniversary of the 2020 racial justice uprisings, aimed at increasing funding and momentum for ending police violence.

-One year ago, an uprising began.
+In June 2020, an uprising began.
 Over the course of the following weeks and months, more than 20 million people took to the streets under the banner of racial justice.
 Millions more spoke up online, at their jobs, in their communities, as consumers and at the voting booth — to challenge white supremacy and the systems that maintain it as one of the most dominant forces in our lives.

 During that time, and since, foundations and philanthropists have issued many statements about their commitment to the movement for Black lives — some strong, most weak, some specific, most vague.

 In fairness, some institutions have worked quietly behind the scenes to realign funding priorities to focus more on racial equity, and to recognize the transformative power of Black-led organizing.
 But most foundations are still at the very beginning of figuring out how to change the trajectory of their own institutions — and their impact on society — when it comes to racial equity and racial justice.